-Continuing with our joint discomfort series, this time we are focusing on back stiffness.
-This type of joint discomfort, especially when it’s experienced in the lower back, neck, or elsewhere on the spinal cord, is very prevalent today.
+Continuing with our joint pain series, this time we are focusing on back stiffness.
+This type of joint pain, especially when it’s experienced in the lower back, neck, or elsewhere on the spinal cord, is very prevalent today.

 Causes of Back Stiffness

 Back stiffness is akin to headaches.
-There are numerous reasons why you may experience discomfort in that area.
+There are numerous reasons why you may experience pain in that area.
 Most back stiffness only lasts a few days and can be caused by more benign reasons.
 If back stiffness lasts longer than a week, it becomes chronic, which means arthritis is the likely cause.
-When discomfort in the back is experienced, it usually occurs in the lower back.
+When pain in the back is experienced, it usually occurs in the lower back.

 There are a number of different types of arthritis that are lumped into a group and called spondylarthropathies, or spinal arthritis.
 While there are ten types of arthritis lumped into this group, only a small percentage of back stiffness cases are as a result of them.